mgmonteleone/nginx-php-fpm/README.md

 This is a Dockerfile to build a container image for nginx and php-fpm.

 The goal is to create an easily managed, super high performance web application server container for PHP based applications.
+  - No SSL support, because we always run behind a load-balancer/accellerator (in our case a differant nginx image).
+  - No automated GIT pulls....

 Do do so we:

  - Use lastest NGINX from source